Piperski13/powerplant-dashboard/README.md

 - Using SQL Shell, create user:

-INSERT INTO "KORISNIK" (PREZIME, IME, EMAIL, KORISNICKOIME, SIFRA, URLSLIKE, STATUSUCESCA) VALUES ('Пиперски', 'Алекса', 'mr.alexpiperski@gmail.com', 'aleksap', 'ap', 'admin.jpg', 'admin');
+INSERT INTO korisnik (PREZIME, IME, EMAIL, KORISNICKOIME, SIFRA, URLSLIKE, STATUSUCESCA)<br> VALUES ('Пиперски', 'Алекса', 'mr.alexpiperski@gmail.com', 'aleksap', 'ap', 'admin.jpg', 'admin');<br>

+# Middleware

+In this project, two middleware functions are implemented:

+- **cookieJwtToken**: This middleware checks if the user's token is valid and not expired.
+It ensures that only authenticated users can access certain routes, providing an additional layer of security by automatically logging out users with invalid or expired tokens.

+- **bussinessRule**: This middleware is used when attempting to add a new record.
+It verifies that the current number of records does not exceed the maximum allowed limit (9).
+This prevents users from creating more records than the allowed threshold, maintaining data integrity.